rafael-salgado-planet/planet-planning-poker/README.md

 Then open the printed URL.

 ## Notes
+- Closing the browser in Mozilla Firefox does not trigger the leaving run feature.
+(We accept pull requests)
 - Room data is currently stored in-memory (no database).
 Restarting the app clears rooms.
 - Identity is stored in an HttpOnly cookie: `planningpoker_UserIdentity`.
 - IIS deployment: create a non-managed AppPool, enable the WebSocket protocol in the Windows features, install the ASP.NET hosting bundle, and URL rewrite 2.0.